Romans Series Overview - Intro and 'Are There Two Evangels?'

 Uncircumcision, according as Peter of the Circumcision…

-Paul has been given one evangel to the nations (to the “uncircumcised,”) while Peter has been given one evangel to the Hebrews (to the “circumcised.”)
+Yes, Paul has been given one evangel to the nations (to the “uncircumcised,”) while Peter has been given one evangel to the Hebrews (to the “circumcised.”)
 This is one of the clearest delineations between the two separate evangels taught in Scripture that you could read.
-The verse, I think, speaks very clearly for itself, but there does remain an objection.
+The verse, I think, speaks very clearly for itself.
+There does remain one objection, which has been dealt with by many expositors.
 This objection says, “No, no, the verse you just read speaks to the audience that Peter or Paul is speaking to – it is not describing the kind of message each one presents.”

-There are two facts that poke a hole in this argument.
-The first is simply that we must pay strict attention to grammar.
+There are two facts that poke a hole in such an argument.
+The first is simply that we must pay strict attention to God’s grammar, for He is correct, and does not misspeak, nor should we pridefully take it upon ourselves to assume additional words need be written.
 If we are going to study a text like this, we must be on the same page with simple grammatical structure.
 God never shuts up about “words” in Scripture.
 He tells us that His words are “clean words, silver refined in a kiln, fine gold refined seven times” (Ps.
 12:6!)
 Let’s do something crazy and test that theory!
 If He says something, let’s take Him at His word, and see where it takes us!

-Our first example of paying strict attention to grammar should be in this verse, where Paul writes that his evangel is that of the Uncircumcision!
+By paying strict attention to grammar, we note that Paul says his evangel is that of the Uncircumcision!
 Notice, again: the word of.
 Of the Uncircumcision.

 I’ll give you a minute to think about it.

 Get it?
 Got it?
 Good!
-Yes, you are correct: if the music you are playing is to the Mexicans, then you must be literally sharing the music with a Mexican!
-However, if you are playing music of the Mexicans, then you are literally playing music that originates in Mexico – which means you can play it wherever you’d like.
+Yes, you are correct: if the music you are playing is to the Mexicans, then you must be literally sharing the music with a Mexican.
+However, if you are playing music of the Mexicans, then you are literally playing music that originates in Mexico – which means you can play it wherever you’d like, and it is still of the Mexicans!

 The same is true of Paul’s evangel.
-If the evangel Paul is teaching is to the Uncircumcision, then he must be literally sharing the music with those of the nations.
-If the verse said “to the Uncircumcision,” then our objector would have a point!
+If the evangel Paul teaches is to the Uncircumcision, then he can only be sharing the music with those of the nations.
+As such, if the verse said “to the Uncircumcision,” as many of our false translations would bear, then the objector would have a point!
 Yet the verse, in fact, says the evangel of the Uncircumcision, so that we recognize that the evangel does not originate in Israel.

 This is, again, confirmed for us by the very first difference I stated earlier – that Paul is called outside of Israel.
 Moreover, you can see this in the fact that Paul’s evangel is apart from the Mosaic law (Rom.
 3:21.)

-The second fact that pokes a hole in our objector’s misplaced assumption on Gal.
-2:7-8 is the fact that the phrase “of the Uncircumcision” is made up of two Greek words in the three oldest manuscripts of the New Testament: ho (of-the) and akrobystia (uncircumcised.)
-Both of these words, in Greek, are written in the genitive case, which means it is a descriptive phrase – not a directional one.
+The second fact that pokes a hole in our objector’s misplaced assumption is the fact that the phrase “of the Uncircumcision” is made up of two Greek words in the three oldest manuscripts of the New Testament: ho (the) and akrobystias (of-uncircumcised.)
+Both of these words, in Greek, are written in the genitive case, which means it is a descriptive phrase – not a directional one (that is, the dative case.)
+When a word in Greek is in the genitive case, then its preceding preposition is “of.”
+Hardly, if ever, does the genitive in scripture denote a “to” instead of an “of,” where applicable.
+It would be like saying “the gospel to God” (which is, of course, silly, for God does not need to declare His own good news to Himself.)
 The clause “of the Uncircumcision” literally describes the “evangel,” showcasing that it is, conclusively, about the kind of evangel, as opposed to its source.
 And, if they were the same, then why on earth would Paul distinguish between them so clearly and decisively?

 These letters from Paul will go above and beyond in providing a clear, declarative, and sensible answer to these otherwise impossible questions.
-The answers, I think you’ll find, are so supernaturally sensible, yet profound, that you will be compelled to continue to study the argument through to its logical conclusion.
+The answers, you may find, are so supernaturally sensible, yet profound, that you would be compelled to continue to study the argument through to its logical conclusion.

 - GerudoKing